Tag

 Getting the most out of User Story Mapping

-Who should be involved in user story mapping?
+Who should participate in user story mapping?

 Some folks you might invite to your user story mapping party session include your: